conan-io/docs/reference/commands/remove.rst

 The ``conan remove`` command removes recipes and packages from the local cache or from a specified remote.
 Depending on the patterns specified as argument, it is possible to remove a complete package, or just remove the binaries, leaving still the recipe available.
+You can also use the keyword ``!latest`` in the revision part of the pattern to avoid removing the latest recipe or package revision of a certain Conan package.

 To remove recipes and their associated package binaries from the local cache: